The number of insolvencies in Sweden has increased as consumption declines, the outlet reports

-The number of defaults increased by 26.8% compared to the previous three months, Eurostat said, noting that “the number of bankruptcy declarations increased in all four quarters of 2022.”
+Defaults rose by 26.8% compared to the previous three months, Eurostat said, noting that “Bankruptcy filings increased in all four quarters of 2022.”

 The accommodation and food industry was hardest hit in the last three months of 2022 compared to the same period in 2019, with a 97.7% increase in insolvencies among EU companies.